 Apamarg has a special activity in balancing kapha and vata doshas in the body.
 It has a very effective role in disease where hunger becomes uncontrollable and the condition is known as "Bhasmaka Roga" in Ayurveda.

-In such cases, the patients are fed a porridge made from the fruits of Apamarga to help satisfy hunger in such patients.
-The hunger pangs in these patients are so sever (because of highly ignited and exceptionally strong digestive fire) the condition can be compared to hyperacidity as per modern concepts).
+In such cases, the patients are fed a porridge made from the fruits of Apamarga to satisfy hunger in such patients.
+The hunger pangs in these patients are so severe (because of highly ignited and exceptionally strong digestive fire) the condition can be compared to hyperacidity as per modern concepts).

 PRACTICAL USES OF ACHYRANTHES ASPERA